The Six Basic Doctrines of Christianity

 I know believers who rip off people in business without a second thought or readily engage in gossip & slander, usually due to hidden (but obvious) envy, rivalry and malice.
 What doctrine of demons have they embraced to cause them to walk in such blatant unrighteousness without repentance?
 Answer: The false doctrine that believers can sin all they want with no care of repentance and never be held accountable because “Jesus is returning to bring salvation only to believers and no judgment whatsoever.”
 It’s a wicked and thoroughly unbiblical doctrine!
 The Judgment Seat of Christ is part of the six basic doctrines and is therefore a foundational teaching of true Christianity.
 It inspires God-fearing holiness and a spirit of humble repentance in believers and protects them from false doctrine, like the idea that believers won’t have to stand before Christ at His Judgment Seat.

-For more details on the Judgment Seat of Christ see this teaching.
+For more details on the Judgment Seat of Christ see this article.

 The Judgment of Old Testament Saints